mirko-verardo/md2sl_thesis_mv/README.md

     - generate a simple parser function for xml files
     - generate a simple parser function in C for pdf files

+## Ideas

+- let the user choose directly the followings:
+    - file type to generate the parser for (PDF, JSON, HTML, etc...)
+    - the first part of the interaction: GENERATE_PARSER, CORRECT_ERROR, ASSESS_CODE, GENERAL_CONVERSATION
+    - (both things are let the llm to undestand, which is not ideal)

 ## Unit Testing

 1. Manual file to parse and check some predefined test cases on it